binyang424/PolyTex/doc/_build/html/_sources/source/test/pk_io.rst.txt

 Traverse and return a list of filenames in the directory
 -----------------------------------------------------------------------------
-The function `polykriging.filenames()` allows users to traverse a directory and return a list of filenames with a given extension.
+The function `polytex.filenames()` allows users to traverse a directory and return a list of filenames with a given extension.

 ..
 GENERATED FROM PYTHON SOURCE LINES 39-53